What is a Single Payer System?

 A Single payer system would be expected to lower healthcare spending due to reduced administrative costs and improved bargaining power.
 We would expect less of a focus on profit, and more of a focus on care and prevention.
 Since all insurers would be under one roof (the entity that controls the fund), they would have tremendous buying power, which would help to curb the current health care crisis caused by skyrocketing health care costs.
 We could possibly maintain a healthier population requiring less treatment and spend more money on care and less on overhead.

 On the other side of things, as mentioned above, the US already has a number of Government run “single payer” health care systems: Medicare, Medicaid, Veterans Affairs, military, federal employee benefits, state and local government benefits.
 That hasn’t stopped us from spending more per-capita on healthcare than any other nation on earth.
-One could argue is that these systems have to compete with and operate in our current private market and operate with different budgets and restrictions, which could account for some of their shortcomings.
+What one could argue is that these systems have to compete with and operate in our current private market and operate with different budgets and restrictions, which could account for some of their shortcomings.

 Would Single Payer Work in America?

-Single Payer won’t magically fix our problems alone, but addressing the profit in healthcare funding, our current lack of bargaining power, and the simplifying of coverage options would carry many benefits for the average American.
+Single Payer won’t magically fix our problems alone, but addressing the profit in health care funding, our current lack of bargaining power and the simplifying of coverage options would carry many benefits for the average American.

 We know that single payer technically works in America because of the single payer systems we already have like Medicaid and Medicare, whether they currently work better than the private health insurance market and whether of not that would change depending upon how we implemented single payer is another more complex debate.